All Day (Kanye West song): Commercial performance

 Additionally, the song became West's second top-20 single in the United States in 2015.
 "All Day" debuted at number 15 on the US Billboard Hot 100, selling 140,000 downloads in its first week and this led to it entering atop of the US Rap Digital Songs chart.
 It is West's first single, as a lead artist, to debut at number one on the chart and followed "Clique" (2012) as his second to reach the position.
 It became the rapper's 22nd top 10 single on the US Billboard Hot R&B/Hip-Hop Songs chart, reaching number 6 on the chart.
 It entered at number 14 on the US Rap Airplay chart with 11.8 million audience impressions logged, becoming West's 3rd highest debut on the chart and was also streamed 1.9 million times in the US that week.
-The song was certified Gold in the United States by the Recording Industry Association of America (RIAA) for sales of 500,000 certified units on July 28, 2015.
+The song was certified platinum in the United States by the Recording Industry Association of America on September 23, 2020.

 "All Day" debuted at number 18 on the UK Singles Chart for the issue date of March 8, 2015, while "FourFiveSeconds" peaked at number 3 on the same date.
 These singles stood as West's only tracks to reach the top 20 of the UK Singles Chart in 2015, with the former spending nine weeks on the chart.
-The track was later certified Silver in the United Kingdom by the British Phonographic Industry (BPI) for selling 200,000 units on January 5, 2018.
+The track was later certified silver in the United Kingdom by the British Phonographic Industry for selling 200,000 units on January 5, 2018.
 As of October 24, 2019, it ranks as West's 35th most successful track of all time on the UK Singles Chart.
 The track also reached the top 20 in Scotland, peaking at number 19 on the Scottish Singles Chart.

 On the Official Finnish Singles Chart, the track debuted at number 23.
 It charted at number 28 on the Canadian Hot 100 and French SNEP chart respectively; the track stood as West's third top 40 entry in 2015 on the SNEP chart.
 The track reached number 38 on the Official NZ Singles Chart and achieved a similar position of number 39 on the Denmark Singles Top 40.
 It peaked at number 42 on the ARIA Singles Chart and lasted one week on the chart.
 On the Irish Singles Chart, "All Day" debuted at number 52 and spend a total of three weeks on the chart.
 The song peaked at number 57 on the German Top 100 Singles chart.
 On the Belgium Urban (Ultratip Flanders) chart, it reached number nine.